On this page

 Only the final processing establishment is required to be approved and listed for export to Vietnam.

-Cold storage facilities only storing products for export are not required to be listed.
+Establishment exporting authorized live aquatic animals for human consumption and cold storage facilities only storing products for export are not required to be listed.

 Procedure to update the Vietnam establishment list